andressa/disks-api/README.md

 **ALERT**: This version is not preventing the insertion of duplicated disks.

-`PATCH /disk/:id`: Edits at least one disk field, if the user is allowed.
+`PATCH /disk/:id`: Edit at least one disk field, if the user is allowed.

-`DELETE /disk/:id`: Deletes disk with `id` from both `collection_disks` and `disk` tables.
+`DELETE /disk/:id`: Delete disk with `id` from both `collection_disks` and `disk` tables, if user is allowed.

-`GET /search/?PARAMETERS`: With this method it is possible to search for text patterns in any disk field.
+`GET /search/?PARAMETERS`: With this method it is possible to search for text substrings in any disk field.
 If no valid field is passed by parameter, this request returns all available disks.

 # Further available `npm commands`